 Because of her background in business law, Ayesha also helps employers ensure that they are making the proper accommodations for employees who have self-identified that they have a disability.

 She can make sure human resource administrators understand federal laws concerning disabled workers and that management is taking the right steps to help disabled workers and avoid discriminatory practices.

 A disability is generally defined by the ADA as “a physical or mental impairment which substantially limits one or more major life activities; or a record of such impairment; or being regarded as having such an impairment.”

 In 2009, a number of amendments that were made to the act became effective.
 These changes were designed to broaden the definition of disability, thereby reversing some previously established case laws that had restricted the definition in the past.

 Even though a disability still needs to be extensively documented, the amendments allow for more illnesses and conditions to fall into the category of “disability.”

 As an employer, you are legally compelled to provide reasonable workplace accommodations for employees with documented physical or mental disabilities.
 If a worker files a claim that your company has failed to provide reasonable disability accommodations or discriminated against them based on their disability, attorney Hamilton may be able to help you defend yourself and work to maintain your reputation.

 Get In Touch With Us Today

 Getting accused of disability discrimination can be disheartening for employers.
-If you are an employer who is defending yourself against a claim, we encourage you to reach out to us today to schedule an initial consultation.
+If you are an employer who is defending yourself against a claim, reach out to Ayesha today to schedule an initial consultation.